smilodon76/RXOS-amdOS-zergpool/README.md

 It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/home/  and on windows smb:\\localhost\home userpass is the same rxos and 1.

-he operating system does not update automatically. you need to download the latest version and copy all the configs from the older one. miner-conf wallets set-oc set-ocB set-ocC
+Τhe operating system does not update automatically. you need to download the latest version and copy all the configs from the older one. miner-conf wallets set-oc set-ocB set-ocC

 if adding more gpus after first run type $ clean-xmr-stak to remove xmr-stak older configs.

+if you have 2gb gpus type $ zbenches and put hashrate to 0 equihash125 equihash192 etchash ethash firopow kawpow.

+if you have 4gb gpus type $ zbenches and put hashrate to 0 equihash192 firopow

 donate: bc1qfevx3dv3ctye8xnrxt4mpau4qmuxeqepl8dgqcfqs47p7klck3pqd7ulvw

+Καλά κέρδη.